Dathuss/VRCFPatcher/README.md

 Make sure to read <b>EVERYTHING</b> before asking for help !

-1. [Ensure VRCFury is installed as a package.](https://vrcfury.com/download) Not sure if it will be detected otherwise.
+1. [Ensure VRCFury is installed through VCC](https://vrcfury.com/download).
+Not sure if it will be detected otherwise.
 2. [Ensure KannaProtecc is installed as well.](https://github.com/PlagueVRC/AntiRip) That's... the whole point of it after all !
 3. [Download this repository](https://github.com/Dathuss/VRCFPatcher/archive/refs/heads/main.zip) and extract it into your Assets folder.
 4. Select your avatar in your scene and [setup KannaProtecc on it](https://github.com/PlagueVRC/AntiRip#setup-kanna-protecc-component) (<b>do not encrypt yet ! just set it up.</b>).